The Core Rule: Record It or Risk Losing It

 No instrument affecting real property gives notice of its contents to subsequent purchasers or encumbrance holders for valuable consideration without notice, unless recorded as provided by law in the office of the county recorder of the county in which the property is located.

 A.R.S. § 33-411(A)This matters most when there is a competing claim.
-If someone buys property without knowing about your unrecorded deed, your claim may be subordinate to theirs.
-The recording system exists to protect people who rely on the public record when making purchase decisions.
+If someone buys property without knowing about your unrecorded deed, your claim may fall behind theirs.

 Acknowledgment and Out-of-State Documents